John Warner: U.S. Senator

 Following Ford's defeat, Warner began to consider political office for himself.
-He entered politics in the 1978 Virginia election for U.S. Senate.
+He entered politics in the 1978 Virginia election for the U.S. Senate.
 Despite the publicity of being Elizabeth Taylor's husband and the large amounts of money Warner used in his campaign for the nomination, he finished second at the state Republican Party (GOP) convention to the far more conservative politician Richard D. Obenshain.
 Much of this loss was due to his perceived liberal political stances, especially his soft approach to U.S.-Soviet relations.
 In contrast, Obenshain was a noted anti-Soviet, a hardline anti-communist, and an opponent of other liberal policies including the Great Society and much of the Civil Rights Movement.
 However, when Obenshain died two months later in a plane crash, Warner was chosen to replace him and narrowly won the general election over Democrat Andrew P. Miller, a former Attorney General of Virginia.
 He was in the Senate until January 3, 2009.
 Despite his less conservative policy stances, Warner managed to be the second longest-serving senator in Virginia's history, behind only Harry F. Byrd Sr. and by far the longest-serving Republican Senator from the state.
 On August 31, 2007, Warner announced that he would not seek re-election in 2008.

 His committee memberships included the Environment and Public Works Committee, the Senate Committee on Health, Education, Labor, and Pensions, and the Senate Select Committee on Intelligence.
 As the chairman of the Senate Armed Services Committee, he protected and increased the flow of billions of dollars into the Virginia economy each year via the state's military installations and shipbuilding firms which served his reelection efforts in every cycle.

 Warner was quite moderate, especially in comparison to most Republican Senators from the South.
 He was among the minority of Republicans to support some gun control laws.
 He voted for the Brady Bill and, in 1999, was one of only five Republicans to vote to close the so-called gun show loophole.
 While Warner voted against the 1994 Assault Weapons Ban, he co-sponsored efforts by Sen. Dianne Feinstein to reauthorize the ban in 2004 and 2005.

 Warner supported the Roe v.
 Wade decision establishing abortion rights and supported embryonic stem cell research, although he received high ratings from anti-abortion groups because he voted in favor of many abortion restrictions.
 On June 15, 2004, Warner was among the minority of his party to vote to expand hate crime laws to include sexual orientation as a protected category.
 He supported a constitutional amendment banning same-sex marriage, but he raised concerns about the most recent Federal Marriage Amendment as being too restrictive, as it would have potentially banned civil unions as well.